Internal ICE memo outlines expanded authority to terminate F-1 student status

 "Educational institutions should continue to foster diversity, equity, inclusion, and accessibility among their student bodies.
 Longstanding legal precedent has established that educational institutions may take steps to build student bodies that are meaningfully diverse across numerous dimensions, like geography, socioeconomic status, race, and sexual orientation and gender identity, among others.
 Nothing in the Dear Colleague letter changes existing law and well-established legal principles that encourage – and even require – schools to promote educational opportunity for students of all backgrounds"

-Executive Order Declaring English as the Official Language of the United States Has No Impact on the College
+Executive Order declaring English as the official language of the United States has no impact on the College

 2:30 p.m., March 2, 2025